 For nearly a year and a half, the guns have been largely silent in Northern Ireland.
-During that time the political debate has focused largely on the differences that have prevented the commecement of all party negotiations intended to achieve an agreed political settlement.
-That is understandable.
-But it is,, in some respects, unfortunate.
-For it has tended to obscure the widespeard agreements that exist - so widespeard, in fact, that they tend to be taken for granted.
+During that time the political debate has focused largely on the differences that have prevented the commencement of all party negotiations intended to achieve an agreed political settlement.
+It has tended to obscure the widespread agreements that exist - so widespread, in fact, that they tend to be taken for granted.

-Most importantly is widespread support for the peace itself.
-That is one thing on which all with whom we spoke agreed. it was the dominant theme in the many letters and calls we received from people, north and south, Unionist and Nationalist, Catholic and Protestant.
+Most important is widespread support for the peace itself.
+That is one thing on which all with whom we spoke agreed.
+It was the dominant theme expressed in the many letters and calls we received from people, north and south, Unionist and Nationalist, Catholic and Protestant, Loyalist and Republican..